TechnikEmpire/GQ/README.md

 auto numResults = results.GetNodeCount();
 ```

-As you can see, you run raw selector strings into the `::Find(...)` method, but each time, the selector string will be "compiled" into a GQSharedSelector and destroyed.
+As you can see, you can run raw selector strings into the `::Find(...)` method, but each time, the selector string will be "compiled" into a GQSharedSelector and destroyed.
 You can alternatively "precompile" and save built selectors, and as such avoid wrapping every `::Find(...)` call in a try/catch.

 ```
 GumboOutput* output = SOMETHING_NOT_NULL;